 - Bonus payout %

 Even if you can ask for more, pick the top 3 benefits you care most about and focus on them.
-If the employer can't budge on your wages, bring up the other items.
+If the employer can't budge on your wages, bring up the other alternatives.

-You could take the job offer to your current employer and see if they'd counter, or maybe you already have another job offer, or you're interviewing elsewhere—all could help you get a better deal.
+If you're currently employed, you could take your new job offer to your current employer and see if they'd counter.
+If you're interviewing elsewhere and plan to leave your current job–that could be an incentive to increase your current pay.
 If another offer is better, you could ask the employer to match or beat it.
-If you're far along in the job application process at another company, you could tell this employer that you'll withdraw your application unless they raise your base salary.
+If you're far along in the job application process at another company, you could tell that employer that you'll withdraw your application unless they raise your base salary.
+If you have specialized skills, advanced education, or qualifiable experiences this could also be leveraged during negotiation.

 6. Write out a strategy based on your ideal outcome